BarkBeetle: Stealing Decision Tree Models with Fault Injection

-Recently, \ac{DT} models have demonstrated notable utility in various domains, including data stream classification~\cite{domingos2000mining}, ensemble learning methods such as \ac{GBDT} \cite{friedman2001greedy} and XGBoost \cite{chen2016xgboost}, and cryptographic schemes~\cite{mondal2024zkfault,boyle2016function}.
+Recently, \ac{DT} models have demonstrated notable utility in various domains, including data stream classification~\cite{domingos2000mining}, ensemble learning methods such as \ac{GBDT} \cite{friedman2001greedy} and XGBoost \cite{chen2016xgboost}, and privacy-preserving systems such as zero-knowledge proofs and tree-based cryptographic constructions~\cite{mondal2024zkfault,boyle2016function,zhang2020zero}.
 Given their increasing adoption in both performance-critical and security-sensitive applications, it is essential to assess the confidentiality of \acp{DT} under a range of adversarial threats—particularly model extraction and \acp{FIA}.
+Note that even cryptographic schemes~\cite{mondal2024zkfault,boyle2016function,zhang2020zero} can be vulnerable to \acp{FIA} (\cf Section~\ref{sec:discuss_tree_crypto}).
 Motivated by this gap, we propose \sys, a novel attack that integrates fault injection in the model extraction pipeline to effectively recover the full structure of a tree model. \sys performs a bottom-up reconstruction of the tree—recovering nodes from the leaves to the root.
 The attacker injects faults at specific internal nodes to manipulate branching behavior and observe resulting prediction labels.
 By selectively forcing the model to traverse left or right subtrees, the attacker can infer the features and thresholds used at each node.
 Our objective is to recover all internal nodes and associated decision tests (\ie features and threshold values) across all paths of a \ac{DT}, while minimizing the number of required queries.